KishoreKammela/JobBoardly/docs/reference/04-folder-structure-deep-dive.md

   - `JobCard.tsx`: Displays a summary of a single job in listings.
   - `FilterSidebar.tsx`: The sidebar used on the `/jobs` page for filtering.
   - `UserProfileForm.tsx`: The main form for editing a user's profile.
-- **Component Groups**: Components are often grouped into subdirectories based on their feature area.
+- **Component Groups & Co-location**: Components are often grouped into subdirectories based on their feature area.
+For complex components, we use a co-location strategy:
-  - `layout/`: Components related to the overall page structure, like `Navbar.tsx` and `Footer.tsx`.
-  - `profile/`: Components specifically used on the profile management page.
-  - `employer/`: Components used in the employer-facing sections of the app.
-  - `admin/`: Components for the admin dashboard tables and editors.
+  - `my-jobs-display/`: A directory for the `MyJobsDisplay` component.
+  - `my-jobs-display/_lib/`: A private folder (not routed by Next.js) containing `actions.ts`, `constants.ts`, and `interfaces.ts` specific to the `MyJobsDisplay` component, keeping the main component file clean.

 ### `src/contexts` - React Context Providers